plabayo/tower-async/README.md

 making use of [`tower`] (classic) (middleware) layers.

-For an example on how to operate purely within a [`tower_async`] environment you can explore [the Rama codebase](https://www.github.com/plabayo/rama), a proxy framework, written purely with a [`tower_async`] mindset, and the main motivator to start this fork.
+For an example on how to operate purely within a [`tower_async`] environment you can explore [the old Rama codebase @ `a11c228a667126316bfb13c3a58159bdd83cb6b4`](https://github.com/plabayo/rama/tree/a11c228a667126316bfb13c3a58159bdd83cb6b4), a proxy framework, written purely with a [`tower_async`] mindset, and the main motivator to start this fork.
+The latest rama codebase however makes use of [`tower`] once again, as the time was not yet ready for using [`tower-async`] in this capacity.

 You can however also bridge [`tower`] and [`tower_async`] in any other way.
 Please consult [the "Bridging to Tokio's official Tower Ecosystem" chapter](#Bridging-to-Tokios-official-Tower-Ecosystem)